-31. All glazed windows and doors to the East, West and South must be fitted with sunscreens.
-The building must allow for occupants to exclude or minimise radiant heat from direct sunlight from the interior of the building, from September to April, through external operable shading devices and/or awning systems.
-Solar radiation through any external wall opening (including any sky lights or roof lights) must be controlled by one or more of the following:

-- (a) a permanently fixed overhang or awning with a minimum overhang width of 600mm, with: - (i) a permanent external assembly containing adjustable or operable shading devices, or - (ii) fixed sun screens with a maximum transparency of 25%; or - (b) a louvre window assembly that is not glass and minimises the transmission of heat, i.e. timber louvres; or - (c) an alternative solution that is agreed by council prior to the issue of any development permit for building works. - 32.
+- 31. All glazed windows and doors to the East, West and South must be fitted with sunscreens.
+Solar radiation through any external wall opening (including any sky lights or roof lights) must be controlled to exclude heat from direct sunlight in Summer and include it in Winter, by one or more of the following: - (a) a permanently fixed overhang or awning with a minimum overhang width of 600mm, with: - (i) a permanent external assembly containing adjustable or operable shading devices, or - (ii) (fixed sun screens with a maximum transparency of 25%; or - (b) a louvre window assembly that is not glass and minimises the transmission of heat, i.e. timber louvres; or - (c) an alternative solution that is agreed by Council prior to the issue of any development permit for building works. - 32.
 Roof forms and wall colours must reduce direct solar heat gain and, where exposed to direct summer sunlight, roofs and walls must be "light" in colour. - 33.
 External glazing must have a low solar heat gain co-efficient and a low level of reflectivity. - 34.
-The development must be constructed in accordance with an energy performance statement for the development submitted to council prior to the issue of any development permit for operational works.
-The energy performance statement must demonstrate how energy efficiency techniques will be optimised in the design of the building. - 35.
-Certification must be submitted to council which certifies that the energy efficiency requirements of this development approval have been met prior to commencement of the use.
+The development must be constructed in accordance with an energy performance statement for the development submitted to council with the final architectural building detail plans pursuant to Condition 8 prior to the issue of any development permit for operational works.
+The energy performance statement must demonstrate how energy efficiency techniques will be optimised in the design of the building.

+35. Certification must be submitted to council which certifies that the energy efficiency requirements of this development approval have been met prior to commencement of the use.